The Patent Litigation Law Review: France

-SPCs must be filed within six months after the grant of the first MA (or within six months of the grant of the patent if the MA is granted before the patent).
+SPCs must be filed within six months of the grant of the first MA (or within six months of the grant of the patent if the MA is granted before the patent).

-The IPO has implemented both the Seattle Genetics and the Incyte Corporation decisions of the Court of Justice of the European Union (CJEU),7 regarding the definition of the date of the first MA in the Community (notification date).8 However, in the case of a French MA, the starting date of the six-month time limit is still the date on which the MA is granted.9
+The IPO has implemented both the Seattle Genetics and the Incyte Corporation decisions of the Court of Justice of the European Union (CJEU)7 in respect of the definition of the date of the first MA in the Community (notification date);8 however, in the case of a French MA, the starting date of the six-month time limit is still the date on which the MA is granted.9

 Regulation (EU) No. 2019/933 entered into force on 1 July 2019 and modified former Regulation (EC) No. 469/2009 by introducing waivers to the protection conferred by an SPC.
-These waivers allow for the manufacturing of medicinal products and all 'related acts', within the territory of protection of an SPC, for holding and export (outside the EU) purposes.
-The notion of 'related acts' being undefined in the regulation, we may expect some litigations in the near future on this topic.
+These waivers allow for the manufacturing of medicinal products and all 'related acts', within the territory of protection of an SPC, for holding and export (outside the European Union) purposes.
+The notion of 'related acts' being undefined in the regulation, we may expect some litigation in the near future on this topic.